sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * A full development system must be installed - a minimal install will probably not work if you wish to build from source.
  * The system must not have been mis-configured.
 Unfortunately, it is not unusual for Sage to fail to build on systems where someone has mis-configured the system.
 A fresh install of the operating system is not necessary, but any changes made since the installation must have been performed properly.
- * It is recommended to have at least 2 GB of RAM to build Sage (you may get away with less, but you can not be sure).
+ * It is recommended to have at least 2 GB of RAM to build Sage (but you may get away with less).
+Building in parallel requires additional memory.
 In order to run all doctests, Sage needs up to 2.2 GB of virtual memory (RAM + swap).
  * You need 4 GB of free disk space.
  * You need to have the [[http://sagemath.org/doc/installation/source.html|prerequisites]] for building Sage.
  * All instructions must be followed.